STIXProject/stixproject.github.io/documentation/concepts/composition/index.md

 </stix:STIX_Package>
 {% endhighlight %}{% endcapture %}{% include expander.html section="composition9" %}

    * **The ability to do "partial matching” on an aggregate pattern such that you can detect not only that the aggregate is true/false but also potential portions of the aggregate.** For example, a single Indicator with a single observable pattern for an IP watch list of three values would only be able to evaluate whether any one of those values was observed but not whether any particular one of those three were seen.
-An indicator composition OR’ing three independently defined  indicators (one for each IP value) would be able to evaluate to true/false if ANY of the IPs were seen but each individual Indicator could also be used to evaluate which particular IPs were seen. {% include expand_link.html text="Example »" section="composition10" %}
+An indicator composition OR’ing three independently defined  indicators (one for each IP value) would be able to evaluate to true/false if ANY of the IPs were seen but each individual Indicator could also be used to evaluate which particular IPs were seen. {% include expand_link.html section="composition10" %}
 {% capture expandable %}
 {% highlight xml linenos %}
 <stix:Indicator xsi:type="indicator:IndicatorType" id="example:Indicator-e35c5023-0a11-434c-a812-963793b45cec">